deepak07031999/Giphy_app/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### `npm run serve`

-Run the Backend server on port 3001

 ### `npm run server`
-Run the Jsonserver on port 3100